Elodie (singer): 2021–2023: OK. Respira, first arena tour and acting debut

-On 4 December 2022, it was announced that Elodie would participate in the Sanremo Music Festival 2023.
-"Due" was later announced as her entry for the Sanremo Music Festival 2023.
+On 4 December 2022, it was announced that Elodie would compete during the Sanremo Music Festival 2023.
+The song "Due" was later announced as her entry for the Sanremo Music Festival 2023.
 On 9 December 2022, the single "OK.
 Respira" was released ahead of her upcoming album of the same name, which was released on 10 February 2023.
-The album affirmed the singer's change of musical genre, combining R&B and urban styles with electronic music.
+The album marked the singer's artistic development, combining club-pop, R&B and electronic music.
 OK.
-Respira peaked at number four of the Italian albums chart and became the first project by a female Italian artist to be certified platinum in 2023 by FIMI.
-On 26 May 2023, Elodie collaborated with Marco Mengoni on "Pazza musica", which was added as a bonus track to her album and as well as being included on Mengoni's album Materia (Prisma).
+Respira peaked at number four of the Italian Albums Chart and became the first project by a female Italian artist to be certified platinum in 2023 by FIMI.
+On 12 May 2023 Elodie performed at her first headlining arena show at Mediolanium Forum in Milan, which anticipated her first arena tour, called Elodie Show 2023, starting the following November.

-On 22 September 2023, she released the track "A fari spenti" as the first single from the mixtape Red Light.
-The project was released without prior announcement and its cover was drawn by Milo Manara.
+On 26 May 2023, Elodie released "Pazza musica", a collaboration with Marco Mengoni, which was included as a bonus track on OK.
+Respira and as well as released as the second single from Mengoni's eighth studio album Materia (Prisma).
+On 22 September 2023, she released the song "A fari spenti" as the lead single from the mixtape Red Light.
+The project was released as a surprise album without prior announcement.
+Its cover was drawn by Milo Manara.
+The record marked a departure from the singer's previous R&B and urban-influenced releases in favour of house, EDM and techno influences.
 The proceeds were donated to the RED association, created by Bono to fund health programs for women in Sub-Saharan Africa.
+In November 2023, Elodie collaborated with Italian rapper Sfera Ebbasta for the song "Anche stasera", which served as the lead single from the rapper's fourth studio album X2VR.